HACManchester/Tools.Shapeoko2/MkDocs/Docs/Maintenance/Updating-Firmware.md

 As a final step we need to restore any custom settings that were originally applied

-  * Connect via putty (with the latest firmwares this is now at a speed of 115200)
+  * Connect via putty (with the latest firmware this is now at a speed of 115200)
   * Use $$ to list all settings
   * Add in any differences needed to the settings